jryans/debug-info-issues/basic/loop-unbounded-array-complex/results.md

 #### Check after using before as reference

+❌ Before encountered assn for `a` (decl src ln 5) at asm ln 42, prod ln 5.15, live ln 6, enc 0 not found in after

-✅ After `a` assns checked using before as reference
+❌ After `a` assns checked using before as reference
 Assignments:         a
   Reference:         1
   Test:              0